About Us

 To create optimal conditions for all citizens of the Slovak Republic to acquire proper habits in the safe handling of short and long firearms, to improve their shooting skills, and to enhance the defense readiness of the civilian population, primarily through defense-sport competitions.

-To become the key partner of the Ministry of Defence in strengthening the state’s defense readiness, particularly through the preparation and meaningful involvement of the civilian population in the defense and security framework of the Slovak Republic, and through developing the Active Reserves program by improving shooting training.
+To become a key partner of the Ministry of Defence of the Slovak Republic in enhancing the defence capability of the state, in the context of preparing and actively engaging the civilian population in the defence and security policy of the Slovak Republic, and in the development of the National Defence Forces project with regard to improving the quality of shooting training.

 In the former defense-oriented organization Zväzarm, more than a dozen interest-based, sporting, and defense-related groups were voluntarily organized — such as aviation, radio communication, modeling, diving, cynology, automotive clubs, and, of course, shooting clubs.
 Many members of the reserve command corps of the former Czechoslovak Army were actively involved and regularly participated in various shooting-sport activities.